cogment/cogment-doc/docs/reference/cli/model-registry.md

 This module is still in active development and should be considered a prerelease version.
 :::

-Cogment Model Registy is designed to store, version and make available AI models to be used by Cogment actors.
+Cogment Model Registry is designed to store and make available AI models to be used by Cogment actors.

-The Model Registry stores model versions in two ways:
+The Model Registry manages models in two ways:

--   **Transient** (non-archived) model versions can be used to broadcast an updated version of a model to its users, e.g. during training.
-Transient model versions are stored in memory and can be evicted, in particular once the memory limit is reached.
+-   **Transient** (non-archived) model iterations can be used to publish an updated model to users, e.g. during training.
+Transient model iterations are stored in memory and can be evicted, in particular once the memory limit is reached.
--   **Archived** model versions are stored on the filesystem, they are slower to create and to retrieve and should be used for long-term storage of specific versions, e.g. for validation or deployment purposes.
+-   **Stored** model iterations are stored on the filesystem and should be used for long-term storage of specific iterations, e.g. for validation or deployment purposes.

 ## Command line